 Final Verdict

 On a tight budget, don’t overthink it.
-The Sprite HO2-WH is NSF 177 certified, costs less than a dinner out, and the cartridge lasts a full year.
+The Sprite HO2-WH is IAPMO-certified to NSF/ANSI 177, costs less than a dinner out, and the cartridge lasts a full year.
 It won’t match the premium filters on chlorine reduction, but it’s much better than no filter at all.

 No matter which filter you choose, the most important thing is to pair it with a quality drinking water filter.
 Shower filters handle what touches your skin.
 For what goes in your body, check out our best water filter pitchers guide.